LARES TREK + MACHU PICCHU 4D/3N

 Of course, you will have to book your train to Aguas Calientes as soon as possible in the middle of the season, as well as your admission to Machu Picchu.

 As for the current route, there are a number of options for the Lares Trek route, most of which end in Ollantaytambo.

 From here, tourists can take the train to Aguas Calientes to visit Machu Picchu or return to Cuzco.
 Next we will discuss in detail each of the options for the routes of Lares Trek.

-There are a number of factors that make this trek a great alternative to the Classic Inca route.
+There are a number of factors that make this trek a great alternative to Machu Picchu.

 First of all, and perhaps most importantly for some, it is that it is much quieter than the Inca Trail.

 Second, the route may be easier than the Inca Trail as it is not necessary to take many steps.

 The altitude above sea level is still a problem and in some variants of the route you will have to overcome 3 steps that exceed 4,200 meters (the highest, depending on your route – 4,400 meters or 4,600 meters).
 More information on acclimatisations and altitude sickness can be found here.

 Finally, Lares Trek offers a true Andean culture.
 The Lares Valley is home to a number of traditional Andean communities that have changed little in the last 500 years.